Multifamily

 What are the common building types?

-Common multifamily building types are garden style, low-rise, mid-rise, and high-rise, which vary by building height and structure.
-Garden style apartments tend to have between two and six floors where buildings are spread out across the property and are surrounded by landscaped areas with lawns and trees.xviii
+Common multifamily building types are garden style, low-rise, mid-rise, and high-rise.
+Low-rise, mid-rise, and high-rise have one to three, four to six, and seven or more floors, respectively and garden style apartments tend to have between two and six floors where buildings are spread out across the property and is surrounded by landscaped areas with lawns and trees.xviii

 Garden Style